 It’s not fair, but it’s true.

-More than 58 percent of video plays globally were on mobile devices in late 2017.
-That figure is forecast to rise to 60 percent by mid-2018.
-With mobile an increasingly important part of online video, viewers have all sorts of different connection speeds and signal strengths.
+For context, by late 2017 more than 58 percent of video plays globally were on mobile devices.
+That figure rose to about 60 percent by mid-2018.
+With mobile, an increasingly important part of online video today, viewers have all sorts of different connection speeds and signal strengths.
 This makes multi-bitrate streaming especially important.

-Features to look for in the best live streaming service
+Features to consider when choosing the best live streaming service

 - Content security